N-Shot Learning for Augmenting Task-Oriented Dialogue State Tracking: Introduction

-There have been several attempts to augment conversational data in the literature. \citet{Quan2019EffectiveDialogue} up-sample the data through word or sentence level modifications, following standard text augmentation techniques in NLP such as synonym substitution, back-translation, or paraphrasing. \citet{Kurata2016LabeledFilling} perturb embeddings of single utterances and decode similarly functioned synthetic utterances. \citet{Gao2020ParaphraseGeneration} create an end-to-end pipeline which finds the utterances with similar dialogue functions and train a paraphrasing model.
-None of the augmentation techniques introduced above fully exploit the belief state annotations of task-oriented dialogues which embeds the underlying linked structure of turn-pairs.
-These dialogue belief state annotations guide our approach to an effective augmentation method.
+There have been several attempts to augment conversational data in the literature. \citet{Quan2019EffectiveDA} up-sample the data through word or sentence level modifications, following standard text augmentation techniques in NLP such as synonym substitution, back-translation, or paraphrasing. \citet{Kurata2016LabeledDG} perturb embeddings of single utterances and decode similarly functioned synthetic utterances. \citet{gao-etal-2020-paraphrase} create an end-to-end pipeline that finds the utterances with similar dialogue functions and trains a paraphrasing model.
+CoCo~\cite{li2021coco} trains a conditional user--utterance generation model, then generates synthetic turns by modifying belief states using a rule-based system and conditioning the model on the modified belief state. \citet{gritta-etal-2021-conversation} create a working graph of TOD datasets where each edge is a dialogue act and create synthetic dialogues by traversing alternative paths; however, their framework requires user acts to work with.
+Critically, none of the above techniques exploit the belief state annotations of TODs within an $n$-shot scenario.

-The belief state, simply put, is like a pointer to slots that each turn-pair discusses.
-Thus, we claim the dialogue state of a turn-pair combined with dialogue states before and after it can be used to represent its dialogue function.
-And further claim that the coherency of two dialogues should not get harmed by replacing two of their turn pairs with each other, given that they share the same dialogue function and necessary changes to slot values are made to fit each dialogue, {\itshape cf.} Figure \ref{fig:theoryExample}.
-Motivated from this hypothesis we then delexicalize and store each turn-pair with their dialogue function, and effectively reconstruct new dialogues from scratch.
+In contrast, dialogue belief state annotations guide our approach to an effective $n$-shot augmentation method.
+We observe that the belief state identifies the specific slots that each turn-pair discusses.
+As such, belief states can be used as a proxy to represent dialogue function.
+For example, after exchanging two turn-pairs that serve the same dialogue function in separate dialogues, coherency in both dialogues should be preserved, if discounting necessary changes to slot values (Figure~\ref{fig:theoryExample}).
+Motivated by this, we delexicalize and store each turn-pair with their dialogue function to effectively

-We evaluate our framework with MultiWOZ, a multi-domain dialogue dataset spanned over 7 different tasks~\cite{Budzianowski2018MultiWOZModelling}.
-Each one of the 10.000 dialogues is annotated with turn belief states, system acts, and turn slots.
-We conduct our experiments with TRADE, a SOTA architecture from MultiWOZ leaderboard, and we use only 5 of the 7 domains following their paper because the other two domains are limited in data amount.
-Experiments show that our framework can significantly increase performance in almost all domains.
-Specifically, we improve the slot-accuracy results significantly by 0.11, 0.7, 0.3, 0.2 of the train, restaurant, attraction, and hotel domains respectively within a few-shot setting.
-We observe that the only domain which does not benefit from our framework, the taxi domain, does not even favor more original data and performs the same given 84 (\%1 of full data) and 5 original dialogues.
-This exceptional case naturally de-emphasizes the use case of any augmentation method along with ours.